Serenya/gtfs2cratedb/README.md

 pipenv install
 ```

-That's it!

-Last step is to execute command to run the application:
+and run the application:

 ```
-python src/server.py
+flask run
 ```

 This command starts Flask service and make it available for POST request to send GTFS feed by the following URL `http://localhost:5000/import`